Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Measurement setup

 \section{Measurement setup}

 \Cref{fig:setup} shows the setup used for all the qubit measurements.
 The samples are measured in a copper waveguide setup similar to Ref.~\cite{Maleeva_2018}, which is then encased in a shielding barrel with eccosorb glue on a copper cylinder, an Aluminium cylinder, and a Cryoperm shield.
 The readout line is connected to the bottom of the waveguide, which acts as a Purcell filter below the cutoff frequency of 6 GHz.
 There is then a pin closer to the device which is used to drive and offset the qubit.
 Device A exhibits a strong variation of dephasing time $T_2$ with gate charge, which is linked to the charge dispersion and noise coming from the qubit drive pin.
-After shortening the pin and moving the device away from the qubit drive, the measurement reported in \cref{fig_matchings} was done such that 2e is around 40 mV and the $T_2$ value vs gate charge indicates a charge noise of 0.02 in units of 2e.
-Device B does not exhibit a variation of $T_2$ with charge but shows an oscillation of 2e for 80 mV.
-We amplify the signal using a DJJAA amplifier \cite{DJJA_ref} with an amplification between 15 and 20 dB for both devices.
+After shortening the pin and moving the device away from the qubit drive, the measurement reported in \cref{fig_matchings} was done such that 2e is around 40 mV and the $T_2$ value vs gate charge indicates a charge noise of 0.02 in units of 2e \bd{with a maximum of $\SI{20}{\mathrm{\micro s}}$.
+Device B has a fixed value of $T_2$ of $\SI{14}{\mathrm{\micro s}}$.} We measure the voltage of 2e at 80 mV.
+We amplify the signal using a Josephson amplifier \cite{DJJA_ref} with an amplification between 15 and 20 dB for both devices.
 The signal is then reamplified at 4K by the HEMT amplifier and at room temperature using an LNF LNF-LNR1\textunderscore15B\textunderscore SV amplifier.
 For device B measurements, a homemade RF filter with a bandwidth of 30 MHz was added to the readout driving line to remove some unwanted sidebands of the drive pulses.
 The microwave signals are sent and recorded using a Presto machine, a frequency signal generation and analysis platform from Intermodulation Products AB.